 Furthermore, IRR can help an investor understand the yearly earnings they received from a specific property.
-In other cases, IRR can help investors understand how much they will earn from a property over time as their investment pans out (or, in the worst-case scenario, falls short of expectations).
+In other cases, it can also help investors understand how much they will earn from a property over time as their investment pans out (or, in the worst-case scenario, falls short of expectations).

 The IRR Formula Explained

-Let’s break down the IRR formula in detail.
+Let’s break down the internal rate of returns formula in detail.
 To get that formula, you need to know how to determine NPV with the below formula:

 NPV = Cash flow/(1+i)t – initial investment